Cultural depictions of Marie Antoinette: In biographies

 However, she was also considered a martyr by royalists both in and out of France, so much so that the Tower was demolished by Napoleon to get rid of all symbols of the oppression of the royal family.
 The queen's view as a martyr was generally held in the post-Napoleonic era and through the nineteenth century, though publications were still written.
 The ultra-republican work of Jules Michelet portrayed the queen as a frivolous spendthrift who single-handedly ruined France.
 This view is not widely accepted as accurate by most modern historians, though even the less biased contemporary sources quickly point out that the queen had faults that contributed to her condition.

 The end of the nineteenth century brought about some more changes in how the queen was viewed, particularly in light of the (heavily censored) publication of Count Axel Fersen's Journal intime by one of his descendants; theories about a torrid decade-long love affair between queen and count has become an area of debate since then.
 In particular, the popular theory is that Louis Charles, the second Dauphin (who would ultimately die at the age of 10 from maltreatment), was Fersen's child and that the king was aware of it.
 Those who argue in favor of this theory point to the words of insiders who knew of the queen's alleged affair and the words of Fersen regarding the child's death, which indicate it to be a possibility.
 Others argue the queen had a liaison, but it produced no child; others do not believe that an affair took place.

 The twentieth century brought about the recovery of some items that belonged to the queen thought lost forever and a wave of new biographies, which began to show the queen in a somewhat more sympathetic light.
 Even those that were critical of the queen were more balanced than their eighteenth and nineteenth-century predecessors.
-Public perception was also aided in the twentieth century with the advent of movies based upon biographies of the queen, the most famous of them including the Oscar-nominated 1938 Norma Shearer feature Marie Antoinette (based upon the 1932 book Marie Antoinette: The Portrait of an Average Woman by Stefan Zweig) and the 2006 Kirsten Dunst feature (based upon the 2001 book Marie Antoinette: The Journey by Lady Antonia Fraser).
+Public perception was also aided in the twentieth century with the advent of movies based upon biographies of the queen, the most famous of them including the Oscar-nominated 1938 Norma Shearer feature Marie Antoinette (based upon the 1932 book Marie Antoinette: The Portrait of an Average Woman by Stefan Zweig) and the 2006 Kirsten Dunst feature Marie Antoinette (based upon the 2001 book Marie Antoinette: The Journey by Lady Antonia Fraser).
 Some modern historians consider the latter author's book to be the most thorough and balanced biography of the queen.
 However, it naturally builds upon earlier biographies, first-hand accounts, and even the infamous libelles which destroyed the queen's reputation.
 Another book was written by famous American novelist Upton Sinclair in the form of a play titled Marie Antoinette.